giantswarm/docs/src/content/basics/app-catalog/nodepools/index.md

 - via the Giant Swarm web interface
 - via the CLI command [`gsctl add nodepool`](/reference/gsctl/add-nodepool/)

-These tools also support modification (renaming, changing scaling settings) of node pools and their deletion.
+These tools also support modification of node pools and their deletion.

 Once a node pool has been created, as soon as the workers are available, they will join the cluster and appear in your `kubectl get nodes` listing.
 You can identify the